blackswandevcom/BlackSwan-Force-FA-Numbers-Switch/README.md

 ## License

-This project is licensed under the LGPL-3.0 license.
+This project is licensed under the MPL-2.0 license.

 ## Contact

-For any questions or feedback, please contact the project maintainer via GitHub issues or pull requests.
+For any questions or feedback, please get in touch with the project maintainer via GitHub issues or pull requests.